 Those suffering from Post Traumatic Stress syndrome and others who frequently incite such chemical reactions have hindered the natural actions of neurotransmitters.
 A temporary distortion in the brain’s functioning may have developed, impeding behavior, thoughts and emotional content.
 Consequently, events and situations may trigger unwarranted conditioned response – synesthesia.
 Our thinking plays a large role in the chemical responses of the body.
 An ill body will directly affect the mind; an unhealthy mind will inadvertently take its toll on the body.
 Know that as complex and diverse as we are, we are equally sensitive.
-To ensure stability and proper functioning, the body needs sufficient rest, proper nutrition, regular movement (exercise) and.
+To ensure stability and proper functioning, the body needs sufficient rest, proper nutrition, regular movement (exercise) and pure thought.

 Psychology is a branch of science that deals with mental processes – emotional and behavioral characteristics of an individual, group or activity.
 An immediate goal of ours is to invite you to explore the concept that the mind is a function of the brain.
 The mind an intangible aspect of our being, consisting of thoughts, ideas and emotions, the brain on the other hand is a physical entity, capable of remarkable feats.
 The brain is used for formulating ideas, problem solving, memory, intellectual managing, reasoning, bodily functions, and placing proper value on emotions.